- 128 Delany Hall

-Susan Clark, Ph.D. teaches courses in Management, Organizational Behavior and Theory, Entrepreneurship, and Women, Gender and Sexuality Studies.
-She holds a certificate in Social Entrepreneurship from the United States Association for Small Business and Entrepreneurship (“USASBE”).
+Susan Clark, Ph.D. teaches courses in Business, Organizational Behavior and Theory, Entrepreneurship, and Consulting.
+She holds a certificate in Social Entrepreneurship from the United States Association for Small Business and Entrepreneurship (“USASBE”) and is active in the Asheville entrepreneurial community as a mentor, public speaker, author and advisory board member.
 Prior to UNC Asheville, Dr. Clark taught at Ball State University, the London School of Economics, and the University of California, San Diego, where she received her Ph.D. in 2009.
-She also earned a Masters of Business Administration from the University of Oregon.
-In 2014, she was awarded the Sigma Phi Epsilon Outstanding Faculty Award and her experimental teaching was recognized with the Miller College of Business Outstanding Immersive Learning Project Award in 2011.
+She also holds an M.B.A. from the University of Oregon.

 - Ph.D. in Political Science from the University of California, San Diego